Skip to main content

 Technical Analysis

-CVE-2026-1187 identifies a stored cross-site scripting vulnerability in the ZoomifyWP Free plugin for WordPress, specifically in all versions up to and including 1.1.
+CVE-2026-1187 identifies a stored Cross-Site Scripting (XSS) vulnerability in the ZoomifyWP Free plugin for WordPress, specifically in all versions up to and including 1.1.
 The vulnerability stems from insufficient sanitization and escaping of user-supplied input in the 'filename' parameter of the 'zoomify' shortcode.
-This flaw allows authenticated users with Contributor-level permissions or higher to inject arbitrary JavaScript code into pages.
-When other users access these pages, the injected scripts execute in their browsers, potentially leading to session hijacking, privilege escalation, or unauthorized actions within the WordPress environment.
-The vulnerability is classified under CWE-79, which covers improper neutralization of input during web page generation.
-The CVSS 3.1 base score is 6.4, reflecting a medium severity with network attack vector, low attack complexity, requiring privileges but no user interaction, and impacting confidentiality and integrity with a scope change.
-No public exploits have been reported yet, but the vulnerability poses a risk to multi-user WordPress sites using this plugin.
-The lack of a patch at the time of reporting necessitates interim mitigations to prevent exploitation.
+This flaw allows authenticated users with Contributor-level access or higher to inject arbitrary JavaScript code into pages.
+When other users access these pages, the malicious scripts execute in their browsers, potentially leading to session hijacking, privilege escalation, or unauthorized actions within the context of the affected site.
+The vulnerability is classified under CWE-79, indicating improper neutralization of input during web page generation.
+The CVSS v3.1 base score is 6.4, reflecting a medium severity with a network attack vector (AV:N), low attack complexity (AC:L), requiring privileges (PR:L), no user interaction (UI:N), and a scope change (S:C).
+The impact affects confidentiality and integrity partially but does not impact availability.
+No public exploits have been reported yet, but the vulnerability poses a risk especially in environments where multiple users have editing privileges.
+The plugin is widely used in WordPress installations that require image zooming functionality, making the vulnerability relevant to many websites globally.
+Mitigation involves updating the plugin once a patch is available or implementing strict input validation and output encoding on the 'filename' parameter.
+Additionally, restricting Contributor-level access and monitoring for suspicious activity can reduce exploitation risk.

 Potential Impact